norsk-helsearkiv/nhareg/readme.md

 ```

 ## Running
+The project runs on Linux containers, be sure to configure Docker to use the right containers for this project.

-The project can be run by using Docker:
+Run by using Docker:
 ```
 docker run -e <env var> -e <env var> -p <port> -p <port> nhareg
 ```